chtoucas/Narvalo.NET/docs/developer.md

 make.ps1 pack
 publish.ps1
 ```

-**IMPORTANT** Due to the custom behaviour of unstable packages regarding the
+**IMPORTANT:** Due to the custom behaviour of unstable packages regarding the
-dependency on other Narvalo pacakges, always publish all packages together.
+dependency on other Narvalo packages, always publish all packages together.

 --------------------------------------------------------------------------------